si0-source/assembly/1106/Review Questions and Exercises/readme.md

 8. In the following instruction sequence, show the resulting value of AL where indicated, in
 hexadecimal:
 mov al,7Ah
-not al ; a.
+not al ; a.**85h**
 mov al,3Dh
-and al,74h ; b.
+and al,74h ; b.**34h**
 mov al,9Bh
-or al,35h ; c.
+or al,35h ; c.**BFh**
 mov al,72h
-xor al,0DCh ; d.
+xor al,0DCh ; d.**AEh**
 9. In the following instruction sequence, show the values of the Carry, Zero, and Sign flags where indicated: mov al,00001111b test al,00000010b ; a.
-CF= ZF= SF= mov al,00000110b cmp al,00000101b ; b.
-CF= ZF= SF= mov al,00000101b cmp al,00000111b ; c.
-CF= ZF= SF=
+CF=0 ZF=0 SF=0 mov al,00000110b cmp al,00000101b ; b.
+CF=0 ZF=0 SF=0
+mov al,00000101b
+cmp al,00000111b ; c.
+CF=1 ZF=0 SF=1
-10. Which conditional jump instruction executes a branch based on the contents of ECX?
+10. Which conditional jump instruction executes a branch based on the contents of ECX?**JECXZ**
-11. How are JA and JNBE affected by the Zero and Carry flags?
+11. How are JA and JNBE affected by the Zero and Carry flags?**제로도 캐리도 둘다 0이어야 작동한다**
-12. What will be the final value in EDX after this code executes? mov edx,1 mov eax,7FFFh cmp eax,8000h jl L1 mov edx,0
+12. What will be the final value in EDX after this code executes?**1** mov edx,1 mov eax,7FFFh cmp eax,8000h jl L1 mov edx,0

 L1:13.
-What will be the final value in EDX after this code executes? mov edx,1 mov eax,7FFFh cmp eax,8000h jb L1 mov edx,0
+What will be the final value in EDX after this code executes?**1** mov edx,1 mov eax,7FFFh cmp eax,8000h jb L1 mov edx,0
 L1:
-14. What will be the final value in EDX after this code executes? mov edx,1 mov eax,7FFFh cmp eax,0FFFF8000h jl L2 mov edx,0
+14. What will be the final value in EDX after this code executes?**0** mov edx,1 mov eax,7FFFh cmp eax,0FFFF8000h jl L2 mov edx,0
 L2:
-15. (True/False): The following code will jump to the label named Target. mov eax,-30 cmp eax,-50 jg Target
+15. (True/False): The following code will jump to the label named Target.**True** mov eax,-30 cmp eax,-50
+jg Target
-16. (True/False): The following code will jump to the label named Target. mov eax,-42 cmp eax,26 ja Target
+16. (True/False): The following code will jump to the label named Target.**True** mov eax,-42 cmp eax,26
+ja Target
-17. What will be the value of RBX after the following instructions execute? mov rbx,0FFFFFFFFFFFFFFFFh and rbx,80h
+17. What will be the value of RBX after the following instructions execute?**0000000000000080h** mov rbx,0FFFFFFFFFFFFFFFFh and rbx,80h
-18. What will be the value of RBX after the following instructions execute? mov rbx,0FFFFFFFFFFFFFFFFh and rbx,808080h
+18. What will be the value of RBX after the following instructions execute?**0000000000808080h** mov rbx,0FFFFFFFFFFFFFFFFh and rbx,808080h
-19. What will be the value of RBX after the following instructions execute? mov rbx,0FFFFFFFFFFFFFFFFh and rbx,80808080h
+19. What will be the value of RBX after the following instructions execute?**0000000080808080h** mov rbx,0FFFFFFFFFFFFFFFFh and rbx,80808080h
 1. Write a single instruction that converts an ASCII digit in AL to its corresponding binary value.
-If AL already contains a binary value (00h to 09h), leave it unchanged.
+If AL already contains a binary value (00h to 09h), leave it unchanged.**and al,0Fh**
 2. Write instructions that calculate the parity of a 32-bit memory operand.
-Hint: Use the formula presented earlier in this section: B0 XOR B1 XOR B2 XOR B3.
+Hint: Use the formula presented earlier in this section: B0 XOR B1 XOR B2 XOR B3.**movzx eax, al**
-3. Given two bit-mapped sets named SetX and SetY, write a sequence of instructions that generate a bit string in EAX that represents members in SetX that are not members of SetY.
+3. Given two bit-mapped sets named SetX and SetY, write a sequence of instructions that generate a bit string in EAX that represents members in SetX that are not members of SetY.**mov eax, DWORD PTR [SetX] mov ebx, DWORD PTR [SetY] not ebx and eax, ebx**
-4. Write instructions that jump to label L1 when the unsigned integer in DX is less than or equal to the integer in CX.
+4. Write instructions that jump to label L1 when the unsigned integer in DX is less than or equal to the integer in CX.**cmp dx, cx jbe L1**
-5. Write instructions that jump to label L2 when the signed integer in AX is greater than the integer in CX.
+5. Write instructions that jump to label L2 when the signed integer in AX is greater than the integer in CX.**cmp ax, cx jg L2**
 6. Write instructions that first clear bits 0 and 1 in AL. Then, if the destination operand is equal to zero, the code should jump to label L3.
-Otherwise, it should jump to label L4.
+Otherwise, it should jump to label L4.**and al, 0FCh test al, al je L3 jmp L4**
 7. Implement the following pseudocode in assembly language.
 Use short-circuit evaluation and assume that val1 and X are 32-bit variables. if( val1 > ecx ) AND ( ecx > edx )